matokvekal/genieBaddy_client/README.md

 logic
 at client side:
-post_status="new": the user see green new post_ststus="user_check" user see orange circle and the post will contain some tect"we chaking the message" if its not the firs post genie will se arrows post ststus="genie_check" genie will see orange circle, user will see arrow
+post_status="new": the user see green new post_ststus="user_ai" user see orange circle and the post will contain some tect"we chaking the message" if its not the firs post genie will se arrows post ststus="genie_ai" genie will see orange circle, user will see arrow

 if post_status ="open"> , the client check last_writen_by, if user_1/\_2/\_3 then user see arrows and genie see green and opocite